 Multiple news values in a story

 There are some stories that satisfy more than one news value.
-The covid pandemic and the Ukrainian war are such big stories that they meet all 8 news values.
+The Syrian uprising, the covid pandemic and the Ukrainian war are such big stories that they meet all 8 news values.

 Russia’s president, Vladimar Putin’s decision in February 2022 to invade Ukraine has undoubtedly had impact worldwide.
 As events continue to unfold, each new development is timely.
 The level of conflict and the imposition of sanctions have seriously affected most nations across the world and has no doubt been prominent in the media worldwide.
 The arrival of Ukrainian refugees in Europe has brought the war close to home and there are many local stories of considerable human interest.
 On the back the worldwide Covid pandemic, the invasion was unexpected.
 The media continue to take an interest in the many new developments which are currently emerging, not least Ukraine’s ability to regain territory.